StephaneBranly/ontodoc/ontomdoc/templates/homepage.md

 ## Contributors

-{% for contributor in contributors -%}
+{% for contributor in contributors%}

 - {{contributor}}
   {%- endfor %}